haid-er/haid-er/README.md

 ABOUT ME and My Interests:

 - I'm a student of Bachelor of Science with Information Technology at Punjab University College of Information Technology 🎓 (Lahore).
-- I'm very interested in Web-Development and have well knowledge about HTML CSS and Bootstrap.
+- I'm interested in Web-Development and have well knowledge about HTML CSS and Bootstrap.
 I'm currently learning Javascript in this field.
 - I have also interest in other programming Languages like C, C++ and I'm also learning about them.
 - I have a little bit interest in Graphics Designing and have a good experience in Adobe Photoshop.